TosbackCgusBridge-Bot/CGUs-versions/Shop/Privacy Policy.md

 Home >.
 Filter by specs Offers

 *   Extended Holiday Hours!
-9am-11pm on Black Friday &.
-Cyber Mon.
-See Complete Extended Holiday Schedule. >
+See Extended Holiday Schedule. >
-*   Free Shipping &.
-Free Returns for the Holidays.
-Learn More >
+*   Enjoy free, expedited shipping on everything you buy!
+Now through Dec.
+12. Learn More >
 *   Be Confident in your Lenovo Purchase.
 Learn More >
 *   Flexible financing is available!
 Check out your options now.
 Learn More >
 *   Extended Holiday Hours!
-9am-11pm on Black Friday &.
-Cyber Mon.
-See Complete Extended Holiday Schedule. >
+See Extended Holiday Schedule. >
-*   Free Shipping &.
-Free Returns for the Holidays.
-Learn More >
+*   Enjoy free, expedited shipping on everything you buy!
+Now through Dec.
+12. Learn More >

 PrevNext Amazing Deals so Hot, they disappear in a Flash!